Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Romulus Simulation Suite

 \subsection{Black Hole Dynamics}

 Dynamical friction between BHs and their hosts causes BHs to sink toward the galaxy center~\citep{Kazantzidis2005,Pfister2017}.
 Dynamical friction interactions occur at both large scales~\citep{Colpi1999} and scales below the resolution of most cosmological simulations.
 Common practice in cosmological simulations is to reposition the BH along local potential gradients as it begins to migrate, forcefully re-centering it.
-However, this method suppresses BH motion around the galaxy and artificially inflates BH growth rates~\citep{Tremmel2017a}. \Rom{} instead incorporates a dynamical friction sub-grid recipe shown to reproduce realistic BH sinking timescales~\citep{Tremmel2015}.
-This recipe also allows BHs to naturally ``wander'' within galaxies~\citep{Tremmel2018,Bellovary2019,Reines2019}.
+However, this method suppresses BH motion around the galaxy and artificially inflates BH growth rates~\citep{Tremmel2017}. \Rom{} instead incorporates a dynamical friction sub-grid recipe shown to reproduce realistic BH sinking timescales.
+This recipe allows BHs to naturally ``wander'' within galaxies~\citep{Tremmel2018,Bellovary2019,Reines2020}. \citet{Tremmel2015} find the spatial resolution in \Rom{} combined with its oversampling of dark matter also avoids unrealistic numerical heating of BHs found in lower resolution simulations.

-Assume an isotropic velocity distribution of particles within a gravitational softening length, $\epsilon\textsubscript{g}$, from the BH\@.
-Then we can write the acceleration due to dynamical friction~\citep{Chandrasekhar1943}:
+Assuming an isotropic velocity distribution of particles within a gravitational softening length, $\epsilon\textsubscript{g}$, from the BH\@, we can write the acceleration due to dynamical friction~\citep{Chandrasekhar1943}:

 where $M\textsubscript{BH}$ is the mass of the BH, $\rho( < v\textsubscript{BH})$ is the density of nearby particles moving slower than the BH, $\ln\Lambda$ is the Coulomb logarithm, and \textbf{v}$_{BH}$ is the velocity of the BH\@.
 Velocities are calculated relative to the local center of mass within the smoothing kernel.
 The Coulomb logarithm is approximated by $\ln\Lambda \sim \ln \frac{b_{\max}}{b_{\min}}$, where $b_{\max}$ and $b_{\min}$ are respectively the maximum and minimum impact parameters of the surrounding particles.
 The maximum impact parameter is restricted to $b_{\max} = \epsilon\textsubscript{g}$ to avoid double counting of resolved dynamical frictional forces.
 The minimum impact parameter is restricted to the $90^\circ$ deflection radius with a lower limit of the Schwarzschild radius of the BH\@.
 Acceleration is calculated from the nearest 64 collisionless particles.
 Mergers occur when BHs fall within $2 \epsilon\textsubscript{g}$ of one another and have low enough relative velocity to be considered gravitationally bound.